MutsumiNgala/RUST-CAPSTONE-PROJECT/AI_PROMPTS_REFERENCE.md

 ## 🔗 All Curriculum Links

-**Note:** Replace `ai.moringaschool.com` with your actual AI learning platform URL.

-All prompts were used with: https://ai.moringaschool.com
+All prompts were used with: https://claude.ai/

 This platform provided:
 - Context-aware responses